EMarnus/recipe1/README.md

 Social Recipes is a site for sharing 2 (for now) of my favourite recipes to make for social gatherings.
 The site will be targeted at people organising small friend groups, social nights and/or game nights.

 The website was designed with KISS methodology.
 Using a very simple layout that was slightly changed in the final product and an almost 3 tone color palate.
+Gold for the Header, footer and nav elements with a darker shade it indicate current page and a very light off white for the body background just to soften it.

-__Concept Wireframe, made in Balsamiq__
+- __Concept Wireframe, made in Balsamiq__

 ![Wireframe Image](/documentation/assets/images/Recipe%201%20pg1.png)

-__Final Website__
+- __Final Website__

+- Landing page

 ![Responsive Mockup Home](/documentation/assets/images/home%20example.PNG)

+- Recipe page

 ![Responsive Mockup Recipe](/documentation/assets/images/recipe%20example.PNG)

 ## Features